RASPLAV-A-Salt Facility, EREC.

 The programme of work involved the use of the large facilities available at the Kurtchatov Institute in Russia.
 Four large-scale tests were carried out and were complemented by a series of smaller-scale experiments, all involving the use of materials representative of power reactor cores.
 Experiments with the test materials in molten conditions required temperatures of approximately 3000°C - a very challenging task, especially for large-scale tests.
 The analytical work was done at the Nuclear Safety Institute of the Russian Academy of Sciences (IBRAE).

 After successful conclusion of the project in June 2000, the results were released in a final report (available below) presented and reviewed in November 2000 at the concluding Rasplav seminar, sponsored by the NEA and hosted by the German Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) in Munich, Germany.
 The project data remained proprietary until 2003.

-Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Korea, Russia, Spain, Sweden, Switzerland, United Kingdom and United States
+Belgium, Canada, Czechia, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Korea, Russia, Spain, Sweden, Switzerland, United Kingdom and United States

 July 1994-June 2000